Paramount Pictures: 1966–1970: Early Gulf+Western era

-1971–80: CIC formation and high-concept era
+1971–1980: CIC formation and high-concept era

-In 1970, Paramount teamed with Universal Studios to form Cinema International Corporation, a new company that would distribute films by the two studios outside the United States.
-Metro-Goldwyn-Mayer would become a partner in the mid-1970s.
+In 1970, Paramount teamed with Universal Pictures to form Cinema International Corporation, a new company that would distribute films by the two studios outside the United States.
+Metro-Goldwyn-Mayer would become a partner in 1973.
 Both Paramount and CIC entered the video market with Paramount Home Video (now Paramount Home Entertainment) and CIC Video, respectively.

-Robert Evans abandoned his position as head of production in 1974; his successor, Richard Sylbert, proved to be too literary and too tasteful for Gulf + Western's Bluhdorn.
+Robert Evans abandoned his position as head of production in 1974; his successor, Richard Sylbert, proved to be too literary and too tasteful for Gulf and Western's Bluhdorn.
 By 1976, a new, television-trained team was in place headed by Barry Diller and his "Killer-Dillers", as they were called by admirers or "Dillettes" as they were called by detractors.
 These associates, made up of Michael Eisner, Jeffrey Katzenberg, Dawn Steel and Don Simpson would each go on and head up major movie studios of their own later in their careers.

-The Paramount specialty was now simpler. "high concept" pictures such as Saturday Night Fever and Grease hit big, hit hard and hit fast all over the world, while its fortuitous earlier acquisition of the Star Trek property, which had grown into a cult favorite, enabled Paramount to have a long running science fiction film and television franchise to compete with the outstanding popular success of Star Wars.
+The Paramount specialty was now simpler.
+"High concept" pictures such as Saturday Night Fever and Grease hit big, hard, and fast all over the world, while its fortuitous earlier acquisition of the Star Trek property, which had grown into a cult favorite, enabled Paramount to have a long running science fiction film and television franchise to compete with the outstanding popular success of Star Wars.
 Diller's television background led him to propose one of his longest-standing ideas to the board: Paramount Television Service, a fourth commercial network.
-Paramount Pictures purchased the Hughes Television Network (HTN) including its satellite time in planning for PTVS in 1976.
-Paramount sold HTN to Madison Square Garden in 1979.
+Through Gulf and Western, Paramount Pictures purchased the Hughes Television Network (HTN) including its satellite time in planning for PTVS in 1976.
+Paramount sold HTN to Madison Square Garden Corporation in 1979.
 But Diller believed strongly in the concept, and so took his fourth-network idea with him when he moved to 20th Century Fox in 1984, where Fox's then freshly installed proprietor, Rupert Murdoch was a more interested listener.